divacs/TaskFlow/README.md

         -   After registration, a confirmation link is sent to the user's email
         -   Users cannot log in until they confirm their email
         -   Ensures system integrity and prevents fake accounts
+    -   **Password reset flow**:
+        -   Forgot password form sends a secure reset link to the user's email
+        -   Reset link opens a form where the user sets a new password
+        -   Ensures secure recovery and prevents unauthorized access
 -   **Projects**
     -   Each project has a unique code and a name
     -   Must have an assigned **Project Manager**